 [After discussion:] Moses had good reason to be angry at the rebellious, unruly Israelites, who blamed him and falsely said bad things about him.
 But Moses had no right to sin against God because he was mad.
 Anger can make you foolish and cause you to commit lots of other sins.
 That's why God wants you to replace your anger with a desire to become more like Jesus Who is merciful and compassionate.
 You can become more like Jesus by asking the Holy Spirit to help you get to know Jesus better through reading the Bible.
 Ask Him to help you understand and apply God's words to your life.

 Have you had moments when you lashed out in anger?
-Don't hesitate to ask forgiveness from God, as well as the people you've hurt, and make things right where you can.
+Don't hesitate to ask forgiveness from God, as well as the people you've hurt and make things right where you can.

 LET'S PRAY: